-- SGN is the state of Washington’s security boundary for its enterprise.
-It’s a managed internal network that is built around internet technologies, security and standards (such as OCIO Policy 141.10), which enables participating agencies to share mission-critical applications and data within the statewide private network.
+- SGN is the state of Washington's security boundary for its enterprise.
+It's a managed internal network that is built around internet technologies, security and standards (Washington State Securing Information Technology Assets Standards), which enables participating agencies to share mission-critical applications and data within the statewide private network.

 - IGN is a private network with known end points and tenants that provides Washington state counties and cities, federal agencies, tribes, health districts and other authorized customers secure access to managed gateways and applications owned by the state.
 This network allows application access and information sharing across all levels of government.
 The IGN has a physical network aggregation presence in all 39 Washington counties, select locations and governmental entities.

 - PGN provides secured and unsecured public access to online government web services through the internet.
 The PGN provides citizens access to individualized government services through portals and websites, improving service and cutting costs.